 - Make sure the playing surface is well-kept and does not contain holes or divots in the ground that could cause athletes to fall or trip.

 - Ensure that all equipment, including helmets and padding, fits properly.

-Your young athlete spends a significant amount of time in practice and it is important to encourage communication with his or her coaching staff about concussion protocol and the proper steps to take if your child gets hit in the head during a game.
+Young athletes spend a significant amount of time in practice and it is important to encourage communication with coaching staff about concussion protocol and the proper steps to take if a player gets hit in the head during a game.